Union accuses government of blocking talks as another week of rail strikes begins

 Ten weeks ago, Mark Harper was appointed transport secretary.
 He said his top priority was to end the long and bitter tangle of rail disputes between Network Rail, the train operators and the unions on pay, job security and working arrangements.

-Yet today, another round of rail industry walk-outs has begun, leaving Britain with only a skeleton service for the first working week of the new year.
+Yet today, another round of rail industry walk-outs has begun, leaving Britain with only a skeleton service for the first working week of the new year – in the biggest national strike since the 1980s.

 More than 40,000 members of the RMT union employed by Network Rail and 14 train operators are stopping work for 48 hours on 3 and 4 January, and again on 6 and 7 January.